JetBrains/kotlin-web-site/pages/docs/reference/nested-classes.md

 # Nested and Inner Classes

-Classes can be nested in other classes
+Classes can be nested in other classes:

 ``` kotlin
 class Outer {